-The proposal to approve the amendment to the COI to effect the Reverse Stock Split (Proposal 2), and the proposal to approve discretionary authority for the Company to adjourn the Annual Meeting, if necessary, to solicit additional proxies in the event there are not sufficient votes at the time of the Annual Meeting to approve Proposals 1 through 6 (Proposal 7) are considered routine matters and brokers will be permitted to vote in their discretion on these matters on behalf of clients who have not furnished voting instructions at least 10 days before the date of the Annual Meeting.
-In contrast, the proposal to elect directors (Proposal 1), the proposal to approve an increase in the number of shares of Common Stock authorized for issuance under the 2014 Plan, contingent upon the Reverse Stock Split being approved and effected (Proposal 3), the proposal to approve, for purposes of Nasdaq Rule 5635(d), the issuance of shares of Common Stock upon the exchange of promissory notes and exercise of warrants issued in one or more private placement transactions that may equal or exceed 19.99% of Common Stock upon the exercise of a warrant issued in connection with the cancellation of a letter of credit that may equal or exceed 19.99% of Common Stock upon the transaction (Proposal 5), and the proposal to approve, for purposes of Nasdaq Rule 5635(d), the issuance of shares of Common Stock to Oasis Capital under an equity line (Proposal 6) are not considered "routine" items and brokers do not have discretionary authority to vote on behalf of clients on such matters.
+The proposal to ratify the appointment of BDO as our independent registered public accounting firm for the fiscal year ended December 31, 2019 (Proposal 2), the proposal to approve the amendment to the COI to effect the Reverse Stock Split (Proposal 3), and the proposal to approve discretionary authority for the Company to adjourn the Annual Meeting, if necessary, to solicit additional proxies in the event there are not sufficient votes at the time of the Annual Meeting to approve Proposals 1 through 7 (Proposal 8) are considered routine matters and brokers will be permitted to vote in their discretion on these matters on behalf of clients who have not furnished voting instructions at least 10 days before the date of the Annual Meeting.
+In contrast, the proposal to elect directors (Proposal 1), the proposal to approve an increase in the number of shares of Common Stock authorized for issuance under the 2014 Plan, contingent upon the Reverse Stock Split being approved and effected (Proposal 4), the proposal to approve, for purposes of Nasdaq Rule 5635(d), the issuance of shares of Common Stock upon the exchange of promissory notes and exercise of warrants issued in one or more private placement transactions that may equal or exceed 19.99% of Common Stock upon the exercise of a warrant issued in connection with the cancellation of a letter of credit that may equal or exceed 19.99% of Common Stock to Oasis Capital under an equity line (Proposal 7) are not considered "routine" items and brokers do not have discretionary authority to vote on behalf of clients on such matters.